eoinkelly/ember-runloop-handbook/README.md

 We usually refer to this this _talking to other systems_ stuff as Web APIs e.g.

-* XHR requests
+* XHR (AJAX) requests
 * Web workers
 * etc.

-JS functions are neatly packaged units of work that can be passed around and stored so are perfect for this job.
+This communication between browser and Javascript involves a lot of passing around _chunks of work_.
+Javascript functions are neatly packaged units of work that can be passed around and stored so are perfect for this job.

-JS can use these services of the browser both during its setup phase and while responding to another event e.g. part of JS response to a "click" event on a certain element might be to retrieve some data from the network and also schedule a timer to do some future work.
+Javascript can use these services of the browser both during its setup phase and while responding to another event e.g. part of Javascript response to a "click" event on a certain element might be to retrieve some data from the network and also schedule a timer to do some future work.

 We can see a pattern of how javascript does work emerging:

 1. In the short _setup phase_ the browser runs each script it finds on the page from start to finish.
-JS uses this as time to do some preparation for next phase.
+Javascript uses this as time to do some preparation for next phase.
-2. Responding to events.
-Many events come from the user but JS can also schedule events for itself by using the many services (web APIs) that the browser provides.
+2. Javascript app spends most of of its life _responding to events_.
+Many events come from the user but Javascript can also schedule events for itself by using the many services (web APIs) that the browser provides.

-Most of a JS applications life is spent in the _responding to events_ phase above so a slightly simplified but useful to visualise our app as a _thing which is mostly sleeping but when woken by the browser responds quickly to the event that woke it before going back to sleep again_.
+If you are unclear about any of this and want to dig a little deeper I recommend

+* A [wonderful video by ??? at Scotland JS]() that goes into the Javascript event loop in more detail.
+It is a short watch but has a few diagrams that are absolute gold IMHO.
+* TODO some free JS books that cover this material well

 ## Enter the Ember!

 ### Things we already know

-We have refreshed how Javascript works and we know that your Ember app is JS (wow!) so we already know quite a bit about how Ember works:
+We have refreshed how Javascript works and we know that your Ember app is Javascript (wow!) so we already know quite a bit about how Ember works:

 * Apart from when the code is first found, all Ember framework and application code is run in response to "events" from the browser.
 * The `DOMContentLoaded` event is significant in the life of an Ember app.
-It tells it that it now has a full DOM to play with so much of the "setup work" (registering for event handlers etc.) happens in response to this event.
+It tells it that it now has a full DOM to play with so Ember will do most of its "setup work" (registering for event listeners etc.) in its response to this event.
 * Your Ember app can schedule its own events by asking the browser to do some work on its behalf (e.g. AJAX requests) or simply by asking the browser to be its alarm clock (e.g. `setTimeout`)